+Abandoned for craps.
 Yes, it is true.
 Now, he only abandoned me for the evening.
 He grabbed my hand on the way out and took me back to our hotel room.
 But the craps table, she is a wicked lady and he couldn’t resist her charms.
-This past Saturday marked the second Casino Moderne, sponsored by the Art Deco Society of Los Angeles.
-A 20’s-era soiree with legal gaming, cocktails, and swinging music made for a stellar eve.As Husband and I were staying at the Athletic Club that night in one of their hotel rooms, it was also an easy way to drink all we wanted and then just fall in to bed.
+This past Saturday marked the second Casino Moderne, sponsored by the Art Deco Society of Los Angeles

+The Los Angeles Athletic Club, where the event was held, delights as a vintage venue.
+Founded in 1880, it is still a working athletic club, with a hotel attached.As Husband and I were staying at the Athletic Club that night in one of their hotel rooms, it was also an easy way to drink all we wanted and then just fall in to bed.
 But not before we went up to the rooftop and took lovely pictures of the Los Angeles skyline by night.
-Already looking forward to next year’s festivities.
+Already looking forward to next year’s Casino Moderne festivities.